flrnd/nextjs-typescript-starter/README.md

 Edit `lib/siteConfig.ts` to change brand, SEO, nav and footer menu items, etc.

 There are a few example placeholder pages: About, Works, Privacy... feel free to change them as you see fit.

+## More examples and boilerplates

+Check [Vercel repository](https://github.com/vercel/next.js/tree/canary/examples) for an insane amount of examples and starters.